Linguistics

 Help readers imagine a seamless flow of imagery.

-Your copy should have linguistic continuity.
+Copy should have linguistic continuity.

 ...subjects try to integrate each incoming sentence into a single coherent mental model (Ehrlich & Johnson-Laird, 1982, p.
 296).